oroinc/documentation/user_guide_sales_tools/b2b_sales/leads.rst

 Enable Lead Record
 ------------------

 You can enable (or disable) a lead manually the following way:

-- Navigate to **Settings>Configuration** in the main menu.
+1. Navigate to **System > Configuration** in the main menu.
-- Open **CRM>Sales Pipeline** in the left menu and click :guilabel:`Lead`.
+2. Open **CRM > Sales Pipeline** in the left menu and click **Lead**.
-- In the **General Setup** section, check the **Enable Lead** box.
+3. In the **General Setup** section, check the **Enable Lead** box.

    .. note:: Please refer to your administrator if you have insufficient permissions to enable/disable leads in your application.

-Once enabled, leads menu will become available under **Sales** in the main menu.
+Once enabled, leads menu is displayed under **Sales** in the main menu.

 .. image:: ../../img/leads_2.0/lead_enabled_new.jpg
+   :alt: Enable lead record

 Create Lead Record
 ------------------

 Leads can be added to the system in a number of ways.
 The two most common ways are:

--  Importing leads in a form of a .csv file.
+* Importing leads in a form of a .csv file

--  Creating leads manually.
+* Creating leads manually

 .. image:: ../../img/leads_2.0/create_lead.jpg
+   :alt: Create lead record

 Import Leads
 ^^^^^^^^^^^^